 Samsung Galaxy S7 Edge Price Tracking

-The S7 Edge is getting a little dated about now, but the technology in them is still in reasonable demand, curved screens and a strong processor make it still retain its value of over £100.
+The S7 Edge is getting a little dated now, but the technology in them is still in reasonable demand, curved screens and a strong processor help it still retain its value of over £100.

 Samsung Galaxy S8 Price Tracking